Bricktech2000/Notes/notes/process-oriented.md

 ## disadvantages of goals

-- successful and unsuccessful people share the same goals, so therefore the goal cannot be what differentiates winners from loosers
+- successful and unsuccessful people share the same [[goal]]s, so therefore the goal cannot be what differentiates winners from loosers
-- achieving a goal only feels good for that moment in time, but then hinders longer-term progress as your modivation quickly fades afterwards
+- achieving a [[goal]] only feels good for that moment in time, but then hinders longer-term progress as your modivation quickly fades afterwards
-- goals can create an _either-or_ conflict: either you achieve the goal or you don't, even if you were making progress in the right direction
+- [[goal]]s can create an _either-or_ conflict: either you achieve the goal or you don't, even if you were making progress in the right direction

 &mdash; <https://youtu.be/PZ7lDrwYdZc?t=215>